Invisalign is a brand of clear, plastic aligners that fit over the teeth like retainers to straighten them out over a specified treatment time.

 Invisalign’s benefits typically show in just a few weeks to months, but the timeline varies on a case-by-case basis.

-The end result could take over a year for some serious cases of misalignment, while some people may see completely straighter teeth in half a year, for example.
+The end result could take over a year for some serious cases of misalignment, while some people may see completely straight teeth in half a year, for example.

 Thanks to Invisalign’s innovations and technology, the brand of aligners can fit almost all teeth and fix almost all alignment and bite issues without majorly interrupting your life.
 For best results, you should wear your Invisalign trays for 20 to 22 hours every day for your designated treatment time.